 Please note: Rangers will be stationed at the front doors of the Bear Valley Visitor Center daily from 10 am to 4:30 pm to provide visitors information and maps.
 Please line up along the sloped pathway from near the accessible parking spaces; only one person per family/party/group, please.
 Please maintain at least six feet of physical distance and wear a mask.
 The interior of the visitor center is closed until further notice.

 More information and details may be found below.

-A Stay at Home (also known as Shelter-In-Place) Order is in place for Marin County until further notice.
-Following guidance from the CDC and state and county public health officials, and to comply with county-wide shelter-in-place legal orders, until further notice:
+A Risk Reduction Order is in place for Marin County until further notice.
+Following guidance from the CDC and state and county public health officials, and to comply with county-wide public health legal orders, until further notice:

 Please help do your part to slow the spread of the coronavirus by staying close to home; if you do visit Point Reyes, please maintain at least six feet of physical distance.
 Individuals engaged in outdoor exercise, such as walking, hiking, running, or bicycling, are not required to wear a face covering, but should carry one with them and must wear a facial covering when interacting with others who are not members of their household in public and private spaces if they cannot practice physical distancing.
 Visit our Recreate Responsibly page for guidelines for responsible recreation in the outdoors at Point Reyes and other park lands during the COVID-19 Pandemic.

 For emergency road and weather conditions in West Marin, visit Point Reyes National Seashore's Twitter feed, the National Weather Service San Francisco Bay Area's Twitter feed, the Marin County Department of Public Works' Twitter feed, the Marin Sheriff Department's Twitter feed, the Marin Fire Department's Twitter feed, the California Highway Patrol: Marin's Twitter feed, or tune in to KWMR, 90.5 FM.